Grievance Procedure Under the Americans with Disabilities Act/Rehabilitation Act

 Claims of discrimination due to a disability (including the denial of a reasonable accommodation of a disability by a person or Office, such as a faculty member, department chair or any administrator responsible for a service area) can be resolved through direct consultation with the person involved.
-The Director of Human Resources and Associate Dean of Students for Multicultural Affairs and Accessibility Services, who serve as ADA/504 Coordinators for employees and students, respectively, are available to advise or assist individuals who seek to resolve a dispute by direct consultation.
-If the Human Resources Office or the Dean of Students Office is the alleged source of a dispute, the individual may seek advice or assistance from the Executive Director of the Office of the President, who serves as the ADA/504 Compliance Officer for the College.
+The Director of Human Resources and Assistant Dean for International Students and Accessibility (“Assistant Dean”), who serve as ADA/504 Coordinators for employees and students, respectively, are available to advise or assist individuals who seek to resolve a dispute by direct consultation.
+If the Human Resources Office or the Dean of Students Office is the alleged source of a dispute, the individual may seek advice or assistance from the Chief of Staff and Secretary to Board of Trustees, who serves as the ADA/504 Compliance Officer for the College.

-If an informal resolution cannot be achieved within 30 days of the grievance being filed, and the Executive Director of the Office of the President determines there is a reasonable basis for proceeding, then he or she will appoint a three person ad hoc Accessibility Grievance Committee to review the complaint.
+If an informal resolution cannot be achieved within 30 days of the grievance being filed, and the Chief of Staff and Secretary to Board of Trustees determines there is a reasonable basis for proceeding, then he or she will appoint a three person ad hoc Accessibility Grievance Committee to review the complaint.
 The Committee will consist of a tenured faculty member and two staff members from the Accessibility Services Team.
-The Accessibility Grievance Committee will normally convene, review all relevant materials and make a recommendation to the Executive Director within 60 days.
+The Accessibility Grievance Committee will normally convene, review all relevant materials and make a recommendation to the Chief of Staff and Secretary to Board of Trustees within 60 days.
 The Accessibility Grievance Committee may want to hear from the complainant, the respondent or Office charged, and any witnesses it deems relevant either in person, in writing or in any combination and will be responsible for making any necessary procedural determinations regarding the proceeding before it.
-However, in all cases in which the Executive Director elects to proceed with Accessibility Grievance Committee review, the complainant and the respondent or Office charged will be given the opportunity to be heard in some manner.
-The Executive Director will communicate the final decision to all parties.
+However, in all cases in which the Chief of Staff and Secretary to Board of Trustees elects to proceed with Accessibility Grievance Committee review, the complainant and the respondent or Office charged will be given the opportunity to be heard in some manner.
+The Chief of Staff and Secretary to Board of Trustees will communicate the final decision to all parties in writing.

-The aggrieved party may appeal the ruling by filing a written statement (explaining fully the basis for the petition) with the President of the College, within 14 days of the decision.
+Either party may appeal the Chief of Staff and Secretary to Board of Trustees' decision by filing a written statement (explaining fully the basis for the petition) with the President of the College, within 14 days of the decision.
+Appeals should be sent to the Chief of Staff and Secretary to Board of Trustees at 198 College Hill Road, Clinton, NY 13323.
 An appeal should only be filed for a claimed failure to afford a party the process required by the policy or because new evidence has become available which was not reasonably accessible at the time of the proceeding before the Committee.
-The President of the College will issue a final decision to all parties within 14 days receipt of the appeal statement.
+The President of the College will issue a final decision to all parties in writing within 14 days of receipt of the appeal statement.